You enable and configure certificate authentication from the Unified Access Gateway administration console.

 What to do next

-When X.509 Certificate authentication is configured and Unified Access Gateway appliance is set up behind a load balancer, make sure that Unified Access Gateway is configured with SSL pass-through at the load balancer and not configured to terminate SSL at the load balancer.
+When X.509 Certificate authentication is configured and Unified Access Gateway appliance is set up behind a load balancer, make sure that the load-balancer is configured with SSL pass-through at the load balancer and not configured to terminate SSL.
 This configuration ensures that the SSL handshake is between the Unified Access Gateway and the client in order to pass the certificate to Unified Access Gateway.